 The second night was not as cold, which meant we all got a better sleep.
 This proved to be a blessing because we had decided to climb up to a series of lakes above our campsite before heading back to civilisation, meaning our total trekking distance would be 20km for the day.

 As soon as camp was packed we trudged uphill for the last time, circling two large lakes that had bridged together, and scrambling over some sketchy boulders.

 The view back towards camp was sensational, but the final lake was by far the most impressive we had seen.

 Dead calm and protected from the wind, the stillness on the water transformed it into a mirror, reflecting the clouds and mountains with absolute clarity.

-Your first point of call should be to Tynchtykbek Zhanadylov (Tynch for short), who owns the amazing Happy Nomads Yurt Camp in Karakol.
+Your first point of call should be to Tynchtykbek Zhanadylov (Tynch for short) and the team at the Jyrgalan DMO.

 Here are some of our best tips and advice to help you organise your own Jyrgalan trek.

 During summer a marshrutka goes from Karakol to Jyrgalan three times a day.
 This is by far the most cost effective and convenient way to reach Jyrgalan.

 Once you have planned your trek Tynch will be able to organise the best way for you to get back to Karakol, depending on where you finish up.